carpentries-incubator/cwl-novice-tutorial/setup.md

 ~~~
 {: .language-yaml}

-Generate the index files with `cwltool`:
+Next use the CWL reference runner `cwltool` that you installed above and the CWL description
+for the indexing mode of the STAR aligner that was downloaded in the `bio-cwl-tools` directory
+to index the genome and place the result in the `rnaseq` directory alongside the other files:
 ~~~
 cwltool --outdir rnaseq/ bio-cwl-tools/STAR/STAR-Index.cwl dm6-star-index.yaml
 ~~~
 {: .language-bash}
 It should take 10-15 minutes for the index to be generated.

-> ## Docker Requirements
+> ## STAR Index Memory Requirements
-> To generate the index files you will need to allocate docker at least 9Gb of RAM.
+> To generate the genome index you will need at least 9 GB of RAM.
-> This can be done through the `Preferences`->`Resources` menu.
 >
 > If you do not allocate enough RAM the tool will not crash, but the process will stick
 > on the following step: